microsoft/nni/docs/en_US/Tuner/BuiltinTuner.md

 **Suggested scenario**

 When you are using NNI NAS interface in your trial code to do neural architecture search, PPOTuner is recommended.
-It has relatively high data efficiency.
+It has relatively high data efficiency but is suggested when you have large amount of computation resource.
+You could try it on very simple task, such as the [mnist-nas](https://github.com/microsoft/nni/tree/master/examples/trials/mnist-nas) example.
 [Detailed Description](./PPOTuner.md)

 **Requirement of classArg**